tcpalmer/nina-scheduler/post-acquisition/image-grader.md

 Automatic image grading is inherently problematic and this plugin is not the place to make the final determination on whether an image is acceptable or not.
 Towards that end, the plugin will **_never_** delete any of your images.
 You are also free to disable Image Grading and manage the accepted count on your Exposure Plans manually - for example after reviewing the images yourself or using more sophisticated (external) analysis methods.

 If you do elect to manually accept/reject, be aware that the [Planning Engine](../concepts.html#planning-engine) will continue to schedule exposures for all Exposure Plans where the number of accepted images is less than the number desired.
 If you don't actively grade after each session, your plans may request excessive images of one plan at the expense of others.
-In the future, a preference might be added to pause exposures on plans where the number of acquired images greatly exceeds the number desired (e.g. by 150%).
+If this is a concern, see the Exposure Throttle in the [preferences](../target-management/profiles.html#general-preferences).

 ## Grading Approach